 Since the launch of the online service in October 2019, 1000+ firms (solicitors and chartered accountants) have registered to use the service.

-HMCTS admit however that they haven’t seen a great shift in applications coming through digitally and are looking at ways to help users manage their expectations of the service.
+They're looking at ways to help users manage their expectations of the service.

 A new feature has been recently added for professional users where professional executors appointed in the will can now use the online system to apply for a grant of probate.
-Previously only named persons could apply.
+Previously, only named persons could apply.